 “How can you tell which services are good or bad?”

-The stall was about 5×5 metres, with a viewing window, a strong front door and a hutch for the occupant to sleep in.
+The stall was about 3.5 x 3.5 meters and had a one-way viewing window, a strong front door, a hutch for the occupant to sleep in, and a door that could be lifted to let it outside.
 At the end of the hallway was a door with a ramp leading to the paddock out back.
 The paddock was set in a deep pit so the Kreatures couldn’t escape in case there was a power failure.

 The two of them got straight to work on setting up the habitat for Slash.
 For substrate, they spread out a layer of wood pellets made from compressed sawdust.
 Dennis explained that the pellets were highly absorbent and contained natural resins and oils that would keep the stable floor clean and cut down on odour.
 They set up a feeding trough with a mixture of hay and fresh produce, and a drinking bowl with fresh, cool water.
 With the basics out of the way, they added enrichment items: a stock tank filled with water for Slash to soak in, logs and branches for him to gnaw on, a rubbing pad for him to scratch himself against, and a rock for him to sharpen his tail blade on.
 Ben also fetched a cardboard box from the trunk of his car containing Slash’s toys.

 “Good idea,” Dennis said.
 “Moving can be stressful for Kreatures.
-Adding some familiar objects will help him get settled in to his new habitat.”
+Adding some familiar objects will help him get settled in.”

 “This’ll do for now,” Dennis said.
 “It’s kinda slapdash but it’s good enough for quarantine.
 We’ll call in the vet tomorrow to do a health check.
 If the tests come back positive we’ll gradually introduce him to the other Kreatures over the next few weeks.
 We need to know how they’ll react to each other before we properly integrate them.
 I don’t think there should be too much trouble, though.
 The paddock has plenty of space.”